opencog/opencog/opencog/learning/pattern-index/README.md

 The querying algorithm interprets AndLink, OrLink and NotLink as logical operators.
 The resulting sub-queries are recursively processed and then joined according to the operator.

-_*NOTE*: this is not correct.
-We should have PatternAndLink etc or LogicalAndLink etc. This issue is already recorded in the section "Known issues" below._
+Recursion stops when the first non-"logical operator" root atom is found.

+_*NOTE*: See the section "Known issues" below.
+These atom types should be changed._

-In our example, we'll have two recursive calls for each of these sub-queries:
+In our example, we have two recursive calls for each of these sub-queries:

 ```
+    Q1:

     (SimilarityLink
         (VariableNode "X")
         (VariableNode "Y")